dotlang/language/README.md

 **Notes**

+1. These types are not built-in types and are defined using other types, but due to their important role, they are defined in the core.
-1. `string` is defined as a sequence of `char` data type, represented as `binary` type.
+2. `string` is defined as a sequence of `char` data type, represented as `seq[char]` type.
 The conversion from/to string literals is handled by the compiler.
-2. String literals should be enclosed in double quotes.
+3. String literals should be enclosed in double quotes.
-3. String litearls enclosed in backtick can be multi-line and escape character `\` will not be processed in them.
+4. String litearls enclosed in backtick can be multi-line and escape character `\` will not be processed in them.
-4. `nothing` is a special type which is used to denote empty/invalid/missing data.
+5. `nothing` is a special type which is used to denote empty/invalid/missing data.
+This type has only one value which is the same identifier.
-5. `bool` type is a union of two label types: `true` and `false`.
+6. `bool` type is a union of two special identifiers: `true` and `false`.

 **Examples**